-The main shareholders are BERCO Limited which owns 41.815% of the Company's share capital and Bank New York Mellon which owns 23.589% of the Company's share capital, Exoder participation, "Exoder Limited", domiciled in Cyprus which owns 12.975% of the Company's share capital and Africa Samba B.V. which owns 7.5% of the Company's share capital, and other shareholders owning 14.121% of Company's share capital.
+The main shareholders are BERCO Limited which owns 41.815% of the Company's share capital and the Bank of New York Mellon which owns 25.59% of the Company share capital and Exoder participation, "Exoder Limited", domiciled in Cyprus which owns 12.975% of the Company's share capital and Africa Samba B.V. which owns 7.5% of Company's share capital and other shareholders owning 12.12% of company's share capital.

-These consolidated interim financial statements have been approved by the Chairman and Managing Director on 7 August 2016.
+These consolidated interim financial statements have been approved by the Chairman and Managing Director on 9 November 2016.